-Results of agronomic, chemical and microbiological analyses of plant and soil were subjected to analysis of variance (ANOVA) using MSTATC PROGRAM (Michigan State University).
+Results of agronomic, chemical and microbiological analysis of plant and soil were subjected to analysis of variance (ANOVA) using MSTATC PROGRAM (Michigan State University).
 To determine the main effect of each factor, the LSD.
-05 (Least Significant Difference at propability 0.05) was used to distinguish between the treatments mean.
+05 (Least Significant Difference at propability 0.05) was used to separate treatments mean.

-Bio-solids composite samples were collected from drying beds at Madaba MWWTP before application.
-Samples were analyzed for solids contents, macroand micro-nutrients, in addition to microbial aspects.
-Chemical analyses were carried out following the "Standard Methods for the Examination of Water & Wastewater, Online, 2005".
-Microbiological analyses were carried out following: (EPA Methods 1680 (2002), 1682 (2003) and 625/R-92/013,1992) for TFCC, Salmonella and IPN eggs, respectively.
+Bio-solids composite samples were collected from drying beds at Madaba WWTP before application.
+Samples were analyzed for solids contents, macro and micro-nutrients, in addition to microbial aspects.
+Analyses were carried out following "Standard Methods for the Examination of Water & Wastewater, Online 2004".
+Other analytical methods were also applied, especially those of the US EPA.